 Simon Calder is Senior Travel Editor for The Independent, writing a weekly column as well as one-off articles and features.
 He also writes for The Evening Standard, High Life (BA's in flight magazine) as well as many other publications.

 The next significant age was 13, when Simon Calder travelled abroad for the first time, on a school day trip to Dieppe in northern France; unfortunately, learning Russian, not French, was compulsory at his school, so communication was tricky.
-This was also the year when he started to learn the fine art of free travel by starting to hitch-hike.
-Four decades later, he is still thumbing his way around the world, augmented by cycling.
+This was also the year when he started to learn the fine art of free travel by starting to hitchhike.
+More than four decades later, Simon is still thumbing his way around the world, augmented by cycling.

 After a brief stint teaching Maths in Crawley, and a longer stint as radio engineer at the BBC in London, Simon became travel editor for The Independent in 1994.
 Soon afterwards he began presenting for BBC2's Travel Show.
 In 2003 he became a regular presenter for the Holiday programme on BBC1, and in 2007 presented the last film in the final programme of the series, which had run for 37 years.